GregoireHebert/data-migrations-bundle/README.md

 This bundle is based on the doctrine migrations bundle.
 If you need more information, please refer to the [original bundle documentation](https://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html).

-## Todo

-Needs tests.
-Needs to configure circleCI or Travis.

 ## Running tests & cs checks